fmrns/launchd-sock-proxy/README.md

 launchctl   load -w ~/Library/LaunchAgent/local.method1.plist
 ```

-Do not forget to disable and remove it when you are done.
+Do not forget to disable StandardErrorPath and remove the output file when you are done.

 [^apple-ssh-agent]: for example: [ssh-agent](https://opensource.apple.com/source/OpenSSH/OpenSSH-240.40.1/openssh/ssh-agent.c.auto.html)